 Related Articles: SIGNS OF AN ABUSIVE MAN: The Top Early Signs You Shouldn’t Overlook

 Non-dating-related deal breakers, such as an unhealthy lifestyle or bad personality qualities; made respondents less likely to have any form of relationship with the person, including friendship, according to the findings.
-Disparities between their own and the possible mate’s dating plans, on the other hand; were a deal breaker that merely hurt romantic attraction.
+Disparities between their own and the possible mate’s dating plans, on the other hand; were a deal breakers that merely hurt romantic attraction.
 And, contrary to popular belief, males were more willing than women to date someone interested in casual sex; when they desired something more, according to the study.

 Men were more willing than women to enter into both short- and long-term relationships with each of the potential partners.
 Finally, discovering that a person possessed negative personality qualities elicited a stronger negative reaction in women than in males.